matthiasdiener/orderedsets/doc/index.rst

 The :class:`.OrderedSet`  class can be used as a drop-in replacement for :class:`set`.

-For replacing an :class:`frozenset`, you can use an :class:`.FrozenOrderedSet`.
-The API is the same as :class:`.OrderedSet`, but it will use an :class:`immutabledict.immutabledict` under the hood.
+For replacing a :class:`frozenset`, you can use a :class:`.FrozenOrderedSet`.
+The API is the same as :class:`.OrderedSet`, but it uses an :class:`immutabledict.immutabledict` under the hood.

 .. code-block:: python